 Paper prototypes allow developers to quickly test ideas before investing a lot of time writing code.
-In this lesson teams explore some example apps created in App Lab, using those apps to help inform the first paper prototypes of their apps.
+In this lesson, teams explore some example apps created in App Lab and use these examples to help inform the first paper prototypes of their apps.